-Children with a Statement of Special Educational Need or with an Education, Health and Care (EHC) plan naming Great Horwood CE School will always be offered places.
+Children with an Education, Health and Care (EHC) plan naming Elmtree Infant and Nursery School will always be offered places.
 If there are fewer applications than places available, all children will be offered places.
 If there is greater demand for admission than there are places available, the following criteria will be applied in the order set out below:

-- 1. Looked-after children and children who were previously looked after but ceased to be so because, immediately after being looked after, they became subject to an adoption, child arrangements or special guardianship order. (see note 2) - 2.
-Families who have exceptional medical or social needs that make it essential that their child attends Great Horwood CE School rather than any other.
-These needs must be fully supported by written evidence from the appropriate professional person involved with the family. (see note 3) - 3.
-Children with a normal home4 address in the catchment area (see note 4) and with a sibling (see note 5) on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - 4.
-Children with a normal home address in the catchment area (see map below) - 5.
-Children with a normal home address outside the catchment area (see map below) and with a sibling on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - 6.
+- 1. Looked-after children and children who were previously looked after, including those children who appear to have been in state care outside England, but ceased to be so as a result of being adopted.
+(See Note 2) - Families who have exceptional medical or social needs that make it essential that their child attends Elmtree Infant and Nursery School rather than any other.
+These needs must be fully supported by written evidence from the appropriate professional person involved with the family.
+(See Note 3) - 3.
+Children with a normal home address (See Note 4) in catchment area and with a sibling (see Note 5) on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - 4.
+Children with a normal home address in catchment area (see note 4 map) - 5.
+Children with a normal home address outside of the catchment area (see note 4 map) and with a sibling on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - 6.
 Other children.

-Proximity of the child's home, as measured by the straight-line distance (see Note 6) between the home and the school with those living nearer being accorded the higher priority, will serve to differentiate between children in criteria 1 to 6 should the need arise.
+Proximity of the child's home, as measured by the straight line distance (see Note 6) between the home and the school with those living nearer being accorded the higher priority, will serve to differentiate between children in criteria 1 to 6 should the need arise.
 In the event that two distance measurements are identical, the school will use random allocation to decide which child should be offered the place.
 The process will be conducted in the presence of a person independent of the school.